-She joined Rocky Mountain Hearing and Balance in 2008.
+She joined The Hearing Center and ENT team in 2008.
 Currently, she is serving on the Montana Hearing Aid Licensure Board and is a member of the American Academy of Audiology.

 Kasey Brickey, Au.D.

 Kasey Brickey, Au.D. graduated from Portland State University with a Bachelor of Science in Speech and Hearing Sciences.
 She went on to continue her education at Pacific University of Oregon where she graduated with her Doctorate of Audiology.
-Following completion of her degree, she relocated to Montana to join the Rocky Mountain Hearing Center and ENT team.
+Following completion of her degree, she relocated to Montana to join The Hearing Center and ENT team.

 She specializes in the evaluation and treatment of hearing loss including hearing amplification, cochlear implants, bone anchored hearing devices, and tinnitus sound therapies as well as evaluation of vestibular disorders.
 She is a proud member of the Montana Audiology Guild, the Montana Speech Language and Hearing Association, the American Academy of Audiology, and the American Cochlear Implant Alliance.

 Laurie Slovarp, PhD, CCC-SLP, BCS-S

 Dr. Laurie Slovarp received a Master’s of Science degree in Speech and Hearing Sciences from Arizona State University in 2000 and a PhD in Independent Interdisciplinary studies at University of Montana in August 2015.
 Following attainment of her M.S. degree, she worked in hospital, outpatient rehabilitation, home health, skilled nursing and university settings for 10 years.
 She is an associate professor in the Department of Communicative Sciences and Disorders (CSD) at The University of Montana.

 Dr. Slovarp’s is a Board Certified Specialist in Swallowing and Swallowing Disorders (BCS-S) as well as a voice, chronic cough, and upper airway specialist.
 Her role at UM includes clinical instruction, which she conducts through treating patients at Rocky Mountain ENT.